GoodGrind/goodgrind.github.io/README.md

 TODO:
 =====

+ - Sometimes the carousel/slider on the header part is too narrow.
+Investigate and fix!
+ - Remove biceps
+ - Change BG to some generic pictures
  - Display team info based on data from config/data file instead of hard-coded html
  - Fix info/text about members
  - Test pagination